 She is withoute longinge.
 She is without longing!

-would be: "When a maiden has what she wants / she loses her desire!"
+would be: "When a maiden finally has the man she wants / she loses her desire!"
 There are

 be found in the British Library, in the Sloane Manuscript, reference number

-2593.
-In one version of the poem, the briar becomes "without branch or leaf" and
+In one version of the "I Have a Yong Suster," the briar becomes "without branch or leaf" and

 Outline of English Literature, Pat Rogers called the poem a "haunting

 riddle-chant," and I agree about its haunting nature.
-I hope I preserved that
+I hope I have preserved that

 haunting quality in my translation.
 A similar haunting poem from the same